 Demand for the Nickelodeon/TVOKids co-production Paw Patrol is up after the show was embroiled in the US political narrative.
 Conversation about the children’s cartoon spiked dramatically after a White House press briefing on July 24th stated the US President was “appalled” by the show’s cancellation.
 Nickelodeon confirmed the next day that Paw Patrol had not and was not being cancelled.

 The same White House briefing also referenced Paramount Network’s Cops and A&E’s Live P.D., both of which were in fact cancelled amid the ongoing protests against police brutality.
-We performed an analysis of the demand for crime reality series around these events at that time, which can be found on our TV360 MONITOR platform.
+We performed an analysis of the demand for crime reality series around these events at that time, which can be found on our DEMAND360LITE platform.

 The top digital original series remains Netflix’s Stranger Things, which this week has 55.3 times the demand of the average series in the USA.
 The sci-fi drama has now had the highest US audience OTT demand for seven weeks in a row.